-The Wyoming Cultural Trust Fund has allocated \$178,900, or 23% of its FY 13 grant awards, in support of the construction and maintenance of cultural facilities around the state.
+The Wyoming Cultural Trust Fund has allocated \$248,782, or 23% of its FY 14 grant awards, in support of the construction and maintenance of cultural facilities around the state.
 Beyond the support for historic preservation, the Cultural Trust has actively supported the improvement of cultural programs by providing sound and lighting equipment for theater spaces, portable stages for arts festivals/fairs, exhibit equipment including lighting and hanging systems, and specialized equipment to aid the artistic development of our disadvantaged citizens (modified easels for wheelchair use, hearing assistance devices for auditoriums, etc.).

 The SPHS&T division continues to receive authority to spend the fees and gas tax that are generated in and for our system.
+The passage of the gas tax increase during the 2013 budget session has resulted in an estimated increase of \$383,587 in Motor Boat gas tax revenues which are used to finance projects that serve the boating public (boat ramps, etc.), \$302,296 in ORV gas tax revenues which are used for trails maintenance and construction and other services to the ORV user, and \$406,825 in snowmobile gas tax revenues which are used for trails grooming, staking and other snow related activities.
 The division also secures grant funds to stretch these dollars into bigger, better and more projects.
 These funds are utilized to continue the improvement of our product for visiting public and our staff.
 The division also receives major maintenance funds through A&I, which helps keep the back log of significant maintenance at bay.

-The State Trails Program issued 23 Recreational Trails Program (RTP) grants totaling \$1,354,000 and 18 Maintenance, Planning and Construction (MCP) grants totaling \$362,000 to local and federal partners across the state to help provide trail related facilities for the public's enjoyment.
-Program staff also completed 11 major ORV trail maintenance and construction projects on federal lands across the state through its State Trail Crew while also providing routine trail maintenance and signing on all of its trails statewide.
-Staff and contractors also provided nearly 1,300 miles(groomed multiple times a week/over 5 months) of snowmobile trail grooming and maintenance statewide to ensure high quality snowmobile trails.
+State Parks, Historic Sites & Trails issued four Land and Water Conservation Fund Grants totaling \$263,681.28.
+The State Trails Program issued twenty seven Recreational Trails Program (RTP) grants in total \$1,713,910 and ten Maintenance, Planning and Construction (MCP) grants totaling \$150,389 to local and federal partners across the state to help provide trail related facilities for the public's enjoyment.
+Program staff also completed twelve major ORV trail maintenance and construction projects on federal lands across the state through its State Trail Crew while also providing routine trail maintenance and signing on all of its trails statewide.
+Staff and contractors also provided nearly 1,300 miles (groomed multiple times a week/over 5 months) of snowmobile trail grooming and maintenance statewide to ensure high quality snowmobile trails.